Hsins/note/docs/Udemy/The-Complete-React-Web-Developer-Course/10_Redux.md

+---
+pageClass: udemy
+---

-# Section 10 - Redux
+# Redux

 ## Why do we need Redux?